yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 Now we can update our `StyleDef` class.
 Notice that there's no longer a need to differentiate static and dynamic styles, so we will remove the `staticStyle` function and replace it with a more generic `style` function.
-All other utilities remain intact.
+All other utilities remain the same.

 ```typescript
 class StyleDef {